Psychology Hacks to Convert Sales!

 The Costco technique!

-If you have a Costco membership you might know how often they rearrange their stores.
-The idea is to keep you moving throughout every isle maximizing the amount of product impressions - encouraging you to buy more.
-Although, you might have noticed that their high-ticket items seem to never move and they are always placed right in the same spot...
+If you have a Costco membership, you might know how often they rearrange their stores.
+The idea is to keep you moving throughout every isle, maximizing the amount of product impressions - encouraging you to buy more.
+Although, you might have noticed that their high-ticket items seem to never move and they are always placed right in the same spot... the front!

 Now you may think: "Wouldn't this drive more customers away?"